 - 14. Continue on the A87 following signs to Kyle of Lochalsh.
-There isn't much to see in Kyle of Lochalsh other than a few shops so continue through the town and cross over the Skye Bridge. - ➢ Petrol Station on left of A87 as you enter Lochalsh - Waterside Restaurant (Lochalsh) A small seafood restaurant located in the old waiting rooms of the train station (down beside the harbour) in Kyle of Lochalsh.
-Tel: 01599 534813 - Buth Beag Fisherman's Kitchen, Kyle of Lochalsh IV40 8AF From the traffic light junction in the centre of Kyle of Lochalsh, take the road that goes downhill to the seafront.
+There isn't much to see in Kyle of Lochalsh other than a few shops so continue through the town and cross over the Skye Bridge. - Petrol Station on left of A87 as you enter Lochalsh - Buth Beag Fisherman's Kitchen, Kyle of Lochalsh IV40 8AF From the traffic light junction in the centre of Kyle of Lochalsh, take the road that goes downhill to the seafront.
 As you drive down towards the sea, the shop is in a modern red roofed building on your left.
 We recommend the Cullen Skink soup.
-Open: 10:30 - 18:00 Tues - Sat. - 15.
+Open: 10:30 18:00 Tues Sat. - 15.
 After crossing the bridge, the A87 arrives at a small roundabout.
 At the roundabout, take the exit for the A87 to Portree.
 The A87 drives the length of Skye, from the Skye Bridge to Uig. - 16.
 We have provided guidelines for a tour route around Skye on Page 22.